joshmarinacci/thneed-gfx/docs.md

-# guilib
+# Thneed-GFX

-Until I come up with a better name, this is GUI lib.
-It is a classic style GUI toolkit (not framework), in the style of Swing, Cocoa, and Win32.
+This is a GUI lib usable for small games and apps It contains a classic style GUI toolkit (not framework), in the style of Swing, Cocoa, and Win32.
 You have a tree of components, the components are drawn, inputs come in.
 It's designed to be very clean and easy to understand, while still pretty fast.
 Currently targets HTML canvas, but any raster destination should be possible (Linux framebuffer, SDL surface, memory buffer).
 Usable for apps and games.